Aviv-public/Aviv-Web-Technical-Test/README.md

 The ListingAPI has a schema that is documented in the [schemas/listingapi.yaml](./schemas/listingapi.yaml) folder.

-Note that you can upload the YAML file to [ReDoc](https://redocly.github.io/redoc/) to read it comfortably.
+You should upload the YAML file to [ReDoc](https://redocly.github.io/redoc/) and browse it carefully.

 ## 2. Before starting